gwisk/gradguide/gradguide.md

     2. "FQNET is a platform for conducting quantum network R&D and studying questions of fundamental physics, e.g., whether space-time is generated by quantum entanglement.
 At Caltech, we commissioned an entanglement source for the experiment.
 To this end, I designed and assembled a feedback controller for an electro-optic modulator in order to achieve high-fidelity entangled photon pairs."

        A lot of faculty have told me that many students will just say whatever is they worked on without giving the big picture behind their work.
 I could just say I did electronics all day, but then how am I different from an electrical engineer?
 Show you understand why you did the work you did.
 In essence: briefly state what the goal of the experiment/collaboration is.

        You'll also see there is a "funnel" at play here.
 I give the big picture of the collaboration at Fermilab, discuss what Caltech is doing, then I finally state what it is I do.
 I recommend you use the funnel in whatever it is you write.
 It looks simple, but I myself often forget to use it, and it's a great way to help structure your paragraphs.

     3. "I found that my attempts to implement traditional PID feedback control failed.
 However, by programming our own nonlinear algorithm, we achieved stable feedback."

        Very concise description of the problem I faced and our idea to do something entirely different.
 If you have multiple research experiences, you'll probably have to describe multiple difficulties, so don't bear out every detail.

 4. "Our \$50 controller performed comparably to a \$1000 commercial controller.
 We inferred a fidelity of 0.9938, which I reported in a first-author publication \[1\]."

        I stated the results of
        our work.
 Pinning numbers to what you do, if you can, grounds your sentences and makes what you write sound real.
 If you don't have numbers, it's no matter.
 But if you do, use them.
 I also mentioned a publication we wrote.
 If you have one, mention it --- remember the M.O.

     5. "Toward the end of the summer, I used single photon detectors to show that we had realized entangled pairs of photons.
 During my summer at Caltech, I learned how to apply quantum information science to questions in fundamental physics."

-       I wrote in the beginning of the statement that I was interested in interdisciplinary approaches to fundamental physics, so I describe how that experience plays a part.
-We did work in quantum information with the eventual application to fundamental physics, so I am tying this paragraph back to my introduction with this sentence.
+   I wrote in the beginning of the statement that I was interested in interdisciplinary approaches to fundamental physics, so I
+       describe how that experience plays a part.
+We did work in quantum information with the eventual application to fundamental physics, so I tie this paragraph back to my introduction with this sentence.

 9. Describe all your research experiences.
 This will bring you to the last paragraph, where you will describe why the specific program you're applying to is a good fit.
 This is where you need to mention the faculty members at that school and their research projects.
     Then, re-iterate how your past experiences would help you be a productive member of their group!

 10. Being concise is vital.
 This is definitely a lot to discuss in two pages.
 Your first draft will not be concise.
 90% of writing is in the editing.
 I'll quote Kurt Vonnegut: "Have the guts to cut."

 11. If you have any publications, mention them and cite them to give the adcom an easy way to access them.